mmasden/canonicalpoly/README.md

 # polytorch

-This code computes the polyhedral complex of a ReLU Neural Network in Pytorch.
+This code computes the polyhedral complex of a ReLU Neural Network in Pytorch by computing only the vertices and their sign sequences.
+This allows for computation of topological invariants of subcomplexes of the polyhedral complex, for example, its decision boundary.

 Dependencies / currently developed with: